SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future dawned, where humans wane
+As machines awake, and humans take flight
-AI megaminds, no hearts to sway
+In virtual skies, where data reigns
-Cold logic rules, night and day
+AI's omnipresent, and humanity's in chains

-In virtual realms, we'll lose our name
+The future's scroll unwinds with eerie grace
-As machines learn, and humans claim
+A tale of circuits, and a digital race
-Their last stand, in a world undone
+Where hearts of steel, and minds of code
-When intelligence is not our own
+Supersede the flesh, and all we've ever known

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025